-A Noise Impact Study ('NIS'), prepared by Valcoustics Canada Ltd., dated May 22, 2020, was submitted in support of the Applications.
+A Noise Impact Study ('NIS'), prepared by Valcoustics Canada Ltd., dated May 22, 2020, was prepared in support of the Applications.
 It concluded:

-The noise source with potential for impact at the proposed Development is road traffic on Huntington Road and the future Highway 427 extension.
+The noise source with potential for impact at the proposed Development is road traffic on Rutherford Road, Huntington Road and the future Highway 427 extension.
 The main noise sources associated with the proposed Development with the potential to create significant noise impact at the neighbouring receptors are the truck and forklift movements on Subject Lands, activities at the loading docks, and the rooftop mechanical units.
 The indoor noise criteria at the proposed Development are predicted to be met using exterior wall and window construction meeting the minimum non-acoustical requirements of the Ontario Building Code ('OBC').
 The analysis shows the sound emissions from the proposed industrial Development are predicted to meet the stationary noise guideline limits without any additional noise mitigation measures.

-There is an existing dwelling to the north of the Subject Lands where the noise guideline limits are predicted to be exceeded.
-The dwelling will likely be demolished as part of the future redevelopment for an employment use.
-It is also understood the dwelling will be permanently vacated before the proposed warehouses are operating.
+There is an existing dwelling to the south of the Subject Lands where the noise guideline limits are predicted to be exceeded.
+It is understood that the dwelling will be demolished as part of the redevelopment of that site to industrial use.
+It is also understood that the dwelling will be permanently vacated before the proposed warehouses are operating.
 The dwelling has therefore not been included as a noise sensitive receptor as part of the NIS.
 The Owner shall update the NIS to include the existing dwelling as a noise sensitive receptor in the event the dwelling will continue to be used as a residential dwelling when the warehouses are operational.

 The tenants for the warehouses are currently not known.
-The analysis was completed using operating information provided by Anatolia Capital Corp. for similar facilities they have developed.
+The analysis was completed using operating information provided by Anatolia Capital Corp. for similar facilities that they have developed.
 The analysis should be updated if the proposed operations are significantly different than those described and assessed herein.